The Virtual Quantum Device (VQD): A tool for detailed emulation of quantum computers

 To simulate dynamics of a BCS model, as the authors of~\cite{ruh2022digital} note the state at $t$ is evolved with respect to that at $t_0$ by an operator,

 with

 provided that $t_j-t_{j-1}$ is sufficiently small.
 Each $U(t_j,t_{j-1})$ must then be expressed as an NV-compatible circuit.
 A canonical solution is Trotterisation as employed in~\cite{ruh2022digital} to express the Gaudin terms, the most complex terms in $H_\text{BCS}$.
-Even though the Gaudin term employs only one SWAP gate to have star-shaped connectivity, the gate count in Trotterisation increases severely with the desired accuracy; we find this can require around one thousand gates for key propagators.
+Even though the Gaudin term employs only one SWAP gate to have star-shaped connectivity, the gate count in Trotterisation increases severely with the desired accuracy; we find this can require around one thousand gates for { each propagator $e^{-i \Delta t H_\mathit{BCS}(t)}$ to obtain fidelity accuracy at least $10^{-3}$}.
 Consequently, if hardware noise were present at any meaningful level, the output would be almost totally corrupt.